voff4eg/node-trammi/README.markdown

 getStopsList(lineName, callback)
 ------------

 It retrieves all the stops of a line.
+On server side there is a cache with a 60 secs. expiring time.

 **Params**